guilds-plugin/Documentation/install/configuration.md

 #### `Format`{#config-option}

-Configuration for setting up the chat format for guild chat and the admin spy chat.
+Configuration for setting up the chat format for guild chat, admin spy chat, and placeholder designs!

 **Example**
 ```YAML